cerner/terra-core/packages/terra-status-view/docs/UPGRADEGUIDE.md

 ### Resizing
 * Use `isGlyphHidden` to show or hide the glyph.
 The `onComponentMount` logic to do this has been removed.
 * Status view defaults to a "top centering", based on available size and remaining space.
-The top will contain `40%` of space, adn the remaining `60%` is delegated to the bottom.
+The top will contain `40%` of space, while the remaining `60%` is delegated to the bottom.
 Use `setAlignTop` to remove this distribution and render the status view at the top of the page.

 ## Changes from version 2 to version 3